17 Places to Stop on a Yerevan to Gyumri Road Trip (+ Map)

 Built in the 660s, Aruchavank was a citadel throughout the Middle Ages.
 It wasn’t until 1947 when the ruins were excavated and restored.
 Unfortunately, the church has suffered severe damage from earthquakes over the centuries and when it was used as a defensive fortress in the 16th and 17th centuries.

-However, it is a wonderful stop for those that love history and seeing a very ancient piece of beautiful Armenia!
+However, it is a wonderful stop for those who love history and seeing a very ancient piece of beautiful Armenia!

 Noosh Guesthouse is situated in Ashnak village in between Ashtarak and Talin (you will need to detour a bit) and it is the perfect place for an overnight stay in a village or even a place to relax for a few hours and learn how to make Sasna Klulik.